smartboxgroup/integration-framework-bundle/Docs/architecture/decisions/001 - amqp.md

 ## Context

-There was a need to consume the messages in a non-blocking way for our application.
-In the former scenario of the application we didn't have an AMQP driver that works in this way.
+There was a need to consume the messages **in a non-blocking way** on our ESB.
+The former driver -PHP's native driver- didn't support such functionality.

-We also needed a support for posix signals by the AMQP driver to be able to kill the workers in a gracefully way, if we had some necessity.
+The former driver also ignored signals, due to its inability to acknowledge them **while waiting for a message**.

 The possible solutions were:

-  -  To discover a way to implement the non-blocking and posix signals by the native driver;
+  - To find a way to implement a non-blocking `consume()` function with the native driver.
-  -  To use an AMQP lib that offers the support to these functionalities, like the php-amqp-lib;
+  - To use an AMQP library that offers support for such functionalities, like php-amqp-lib.

-**Native Driver**
+### Native Driver

 *Pros*:
-- Works a bit faster than using the lib;
+- Faster than any other library, due to it's a native extension written in C.
-- Already implemented in the application;
+- Already implemented in the application.

 *Cons*:
-- Did not offer support to consume messages in a non-blocking way;
+- Does not offer support to consume messages in a non-blocking way.
-- Does not support posix signals;

-**PHP-AMQP-LIB**
+- Cannot listen to posix signals while consuming.

+### PHP-AMQP-LIB

 *Pros*:
-- Is the standard lib to work with RabbitMQ in the documentation of the tool;
+- It's RabbitMQ's recommended library.
-- Offer the possibility to consume messages in a non-blocking way;
+- Offers the possibility to consume messages in a non-blocking way.
-- Offer the possibility to support the posix signals;
+- Signals can be dispatched to the worker even if it's consuming messages.
-- Offer options like: heartbeat, multiple channels and multiple hosts;
+- Offers other options like: heartbeats, channels, and multiple hosts.

 *Cons*:
-- Difficult to implement due to the great refactory needed in our application;
+- Difficult to implement correctly, without bypassing our own interfaces.
-- Different approach demands more time to learn and implement;
+- Different approach demands more time to learn and implement it.

 ## Decision

-We decided to use PHP-AMQP-LIB.
+We decided to use the PHP-AMQP-LIB.

-After spent some time studying a way to try to implement consume of messages in a non-blocking way with the native driver, we realize that it was not viable.

-We decided that was faster and better to use a lib that already offer the functionalities that we needed and don't reinvent the wheel.
-So, we spent a lot of time studying and learning how to implement the lib and to adapt this in our application.
-This decision impacted a lot the application and became necessary a great refactory to do the adaptation of the lib and brought a series of changes giving the origin to the version 2.0 of the bundle.

-To see all the changes related to the application and more details, see the UPGRADE-2.0.md document.
+An initial investigation was done to force the previous driver to listen to signals while consuming, but proved to be impossible.
+The `consume` function of PHP's native driver blocks the execution and nothing else can be done **until a message arrives to the consumer**.

+We decided that it was worth to adapt the library into the framework, which greatly impacted the structure of the consumers and queue drivers.
+Because these classes were designed with a sync protocol in mind (STOMP, in this case) they didn't fit the asynchronous nature of AMQP, prompting for a significant redesign **of all the interfaces and abstractions involved** - which ultimately drove us to break backwards compatibility and think in the 2.0 version of the framework.

 ## Consequences

-The consumer has the approach to work in non-blocking way.

-The AMQP driver is listening and attending property the posix signal.
+* The driver will consume from RabbitMQ without blocking PHP's execution.
+* Posix signals will be delivered and acknowledged by the workers no matter what driver is being used.

-The php-amqp-lib is a dependency of this bundle if you have plans to use AMQP.
+* php-amqp-lib will be a development dependency of this bundle.

-The exception handler and serialization features was refactored to adapt the work with the new lib.

-The queue drivers has more options now which can be defined by parameters.

-The AMQP driver shows a performance gain in an average about 13% in relation to Stomp driver.

-The QueueDriverInterface has the main methods to work with both drivers.
-There are 2 new interfaces to work with sync flows (SyncQueueDriverInterface) and async flows (AsyncQueueDriverInterface).
+* Reponse times will be lower when using the AMQP driver
+* `QueueDriverInterface` will be broken in two, to accomodate the different needs of sync and async drivers.

+For the full list of changes, see the `UPGRADE-2.0.md` document.

 ## Metadata
-Author: @bruno.souza, @andres.rey, @david.camprubi
+Authors: @bruno.souza, @andres.rey, @david.camprubi

 People involved: @arthur.thevenet

 ## Measurements
-* Benchmark available at: Docs/architecture/benchmarks.
+* Benchmark available at: `Docs/architecture/benchmarks`.